ingogriebsch/spring-hateoas-siren/README.md

 ## Integration
 Please check section [Setup][spring-hateoas-siren-current-docs-setup] of the documentation to understand how to integrate this library into your project.
-The latest RELEASE version is available through [Maven Central][maven-central].
+The RELEASE versions are available through [Maven Central][maven-central].
 The latest SNPASHOT version is available through the [Sonatype Snapshots Repository][sonatype-snapshots-repository].

 ## Examples